 What to Pack for your Winter Vacation

 Those of us who live in warmer climates probably don’t own very much snow gear.
 But it’s critical for a place like Winter Park, CO because the temperatures were in the single digits, and getting snow all over you makes you wet and freezing cold, fast.
-So it’s important to have good snow boots, snow pants, snow jackets, and don’t forget the long underwear, gloves, goggles, and neck gators.
+So it’s important to have proper snow boots, snow pants, snow jackets, and don’t forget the long underwear, gloves, goggles, and neck gators.

 We got a set of everything for each of us adults, but we got a few extras for the four-year-old, even though he’ll outgrow them quickly.
 We figured he might get it wet, for one reason or another, and need a change sooner than we would.